Ramayanam (1997 film): Critical response

 Upon release, the film received positive reviews from critics.
+A critic from Andhra Today wrote that "The novelty of this movie is that all the characters in the movie are played by children.
+Director Gunasekhar, with just two movies to his credit, has vindicated the confidence reposed in him by the producer by this spectacular theatrical.
+He must have needed all his skills to create the visual extravaganza that the picture is made to be, with a story that has been told by many, many a time.
+He deserves kudos for his competent handling of the long story into a three-hour movie".

 Awards

 The film received National Film Award for Best Children's Film in 1997 for "presenting the classical Indian epic in an entertaining narrative style with child actors playing all legendary characters with ease and nerve."
 Director Gunasekhar and producer M. S. Reddy were presented the award.